GracesGames/SpaceShooter2DKit/docs/documentation.md

 __Save Game__

-BP_SpaceShooter2DSaveGame is the save game and acts as a container for the save data (e.g. high score)
+BP_SpaceShooter2DSaveGame is the save game and acts as a container for the save data (e.g. high score).

 ### Pickups